The Centreon Anomaly Detection module detects deviations from the regular behavior of a service. It uses dynamic thresholds to trigger alerts.

 How long is the data stored?

 The data is kept for the entire validity of the license.
-It will make it possible to recalculate models if necessary.
-An additional period of 3 months will be added at the end of the validity of the license before its deletion.
+This will allow the recalculation of models if necessary.
+An additional period of 3 months will be added at the end of the validity of the license before deletion.

 What data is hosted by the service?

 The data hosted by the anomaly detection service only concerns data linked to the services created by the user.
-It includes the date and time of the control, the identifier of the monitored resource, the identifier of the associated indicator, the name of the performance data on which the computations will be performed as well as the value of the performance data.
+It includes the date and time of the check, the identifier of the monitored resource, the identifier of the associated indicator, the name of the performance data on which the computations will be performed, and the value of the performance data.